 When it comes to transportation in Morocco, our personal recommendation is to explore the beautiful country by car.
 There are plenty of car rentals available, but you can also bring your car on the ferry to Morocco.

-Morocco also has an extensive network of ONCF train itineraries in the north, covering most of the country's major cities.
-All itineraries are frequently available and include multiple types of tickets for you to book.
+Morocco also has an extensive network of ONCF train services in the north, covering most of the country's major cities.
+All connections are frequently available and include multiple types of tickets for you to book.
 If a train station is not close enough for making a reservation in time, you can book them online yourself.

 Alternatively, there are bus services (operated by the company CTM) and taxis that are ideal for reaching additional places in the desert, on the coast and in the mountains.